desmarais-patrick/amnesic-timesheet/docs/index.md

 # Software Documentation

-The documentation contained in this directory aims to get everyone on the same page and explain software decisions when it isn't obvious.
+The documentation contained here aims to get everyone on the same page and explain software decisions when it isn't obvious.
 It aims to: